thisismisty/widgetintegration/source/index.html.md

 ### HTML Placeholder

-The script will look for a HTML element with the class .stickee-comparison-widget and replace this with the widget.
+The script will look for a HTML element with the class <code>.stickee-comparison-widget</code> and replace this with the widget.
 The HTML element contains parameters that define the behaviour of the widget.
 Please note, the params provided are all required.

 #### Broadband